winter-telescope/observatory/scheduler/README.md

 Figure 2: Limiting magnitude by waveband for a 90 second exposure on the WINTER telescope.

 4. Other project differences: The remaining project differences between WINTER and ZTF, such as instrument noise values, slew times, pixel scale, readout times, and other similar constants, are contained in variables in constants.py.
 The one exception is limiting hour angles (e.g. the telescope cannot point at a tree) are hard-coded into QueueManager.py and will be changed for WINTER once the project is on sky.
-    a.
-Changed all variables in constants.py
+    1. Changed all variables in constants.py
-    b.
-Removed hour angle constraints in QueueManager.py
+    2. Removed hour angle constraints in QueueManager.py